-more information on ARP, see the "Physical Address Resolution" section later in this reporting for packets that are undeliverable.
-For example, if IP is unable to deliver a packet to destination host, ICMP will send a Destination Unreachable message to the source host.
+Internet Control Message Protocol (ICMP) provides troubleshooting facilities and error reporting for packets that are undeliverable.
+For example, if IP is unable to deliver a packet to the destination host, ICMP will send a Destination Unreachable message to the source host.
+Table 4 shows the most common ICMP messages.